sidward14/Style-AttnGAN/README.md

 - [ ] __Qualitative comparisons with original AttnGAN and MirrorGAN__
 - [ ] Implement easier API functionality for latent space control
 - [ ] Implement improvements from StyleGAN2
+- [ ] Implement more options for SOTA transformer architectures as the text encoder (currently only supports GPT-2)

 *Improvements from StyleGAN2 coming soon